Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Impact: Low**

 **Guidance:**
-Automated patching and updating requiring minimal maintenance windows and ability to quickly roll back to prior image immediately.
-Updating session hosts should be done through the update of a golden image and creation of new session hosts and destruction of old session hosts.
-This process guarantees that all hosts are identical and not affected by configuration drift.
-This also provides flexibility in rolling back of images if issues arise with an updated image.
+Establish a systematic process for handling image updates within your Azure Virtual Desktop environment.
+Instead of directly updating individual session hosts, create a new version of the updated image.
+This process involves creating and configuring a golden image with the necessary updates and configurations.
+Once the new image is prepared, replace existing session hosts with instances using the updated image.
+This approach ensures consistency across all session hosts and minimizes the risk of configuration drift.
+Additionally, it enables quick rollback to a previous image version in case of any issues with the update.
+Implementing this process helps streamline maintenance activities and ensures that all session hosts are up-to-date with the latest configurations and updates. has context menu

 **Resources:**